-9.3 Confidentiality
+9.3 Confidentiality of business information

-9.3.1 Type of information to be kept confidential
+9.3.1 Scope of business information

 Camerfirma considers any information not classified as public to be confidential.
 Information declared confidential is not disclosed without express written consent from the entity or organisation that classified this information as confidential, unless established by law.